Marwane-ELM/Canada-BC-housing-price-predictor-app/README.md

 $$Y = \ln(1 + \text{Price})$$

-The idea is simple: without this, the model mostly tries to reduce errors on expensive properties (because the absolute errors are bigger).
+Without this, the model tries to reduce errors on expensive properties (because the absolute errors are bigger).
 With the log, a 50k$ mistake on a 200k$ house counts more than the same mistake on a 5M$ house.
 This way the model is fairer across all price ranges.

 ### Final Model Performance